minio/docs/source/operations/external-iam.rst

 MinIO uses deny-by-default behavior where a user with no explicitly assigned or group-inherited policies cannot access any resource on the MinIO deployment.

 MinIO provides :ref:`built-in policies <minio-policy-built-in>` for basic access control.
-You can create new policies using the :mc:`mc admin policy` command.
+You can create new policies using the :mc:`mc admin policy create` command.

 .. _minio-external-identity-management-ad-ldap-access-control-group-lookup: